nathanllww/slivka-irv/docs/making_wc_election.md

 This section should be completed as soon as all candidates are known.

 1. Navigate to the [Slivka Wildcat Connection homepage](https://northwestern.campuslabs.com/engage/organization/slivkahall) and click on _Manage Organization_ near the top left corner.
-2. Click on the menu icon next to the words _Slivka Hall_ near the top left of the page, and the within the menu click on _Elections_
+2. Click on the hamburger menu icon next to the words _Slivka Hall_ near the top left of the page, and the within the menu click on _Elections_
 3. Click on _Create Election_ near the top right of the page.
 ![screenshot of election creation page](img1.png)
 4. Give the election a name and short description.